How to create alerting and recording rules

 labels:

-observability.giantswarm.io/tenant: my-team
+observability.giantswarm.io/tenant: myteam

-name: cluster-resource-usage-too-high
+name: component-availability

 namespace: my-namespace